 Establishing Fair Spousal or Partner Support in Marital or Partnership Dissolution

-Family-law attorneys help you reach an equitable settlement
+Family-law attorney helps you reach an equitable settlement

-Spousal support is intended to provide the lower-earning spouse with financial means of support from the higher-earning spouse.
-Depending on your individual circumstances, the court may order a lump-sum payment or monthly-support installments that are permanent or temporary.
+Spousal support is intended to provide the lesser earning spouse with financial means of support from the greater earning spouse.
+Depending on your individual circumstances, the Court may order a lump-sum payment or monthly support installments that are permanent or temporary or interim until the permanent order is determined and entered.
 The same laws apply when a domestic partnership dissolves.
 Partnership support refers to the financial obligations and rights of domestic partners.

-Founded in 1993, Silverman & Silverman, Attorneys at Law, focuses exclusively on family-law issues.
-We attorneys studied and practiced mediation and collaborative methods of divorce to help you reach equitable settlements.
-Alan R. Silverman has substantial litigation experience to fight for a just support order at trial.
+Founded in 1993, Silverman Family Law, APC, focuses exclusively on Family Court-law issues.
+I studied and practiced mediation and collaborative methods of divorce to help you reach equitable settlements.
+I have substantial litigation experience to fight for a just support order at trial.